ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

 <!--
-The returned CDNI Advertisement resource MUST contain only BaseAdvertisementObject objects whose CDNI capability object is the superset of one of CDNI capability object in `cdni-fci-capabilities`.
+The returned CDNI Advertisement resource MUST contain only BaseAdvertisementObject objects whose CDNI capability object is the superset of one of CDNI capability object in "cdni-fci-capabilities".
 Specifically, that a CDNI capability object A is the superset of another CDNI capability object B means that these two CDNI capability objects have the same capability type and mandatory properties in capability value of A MUST include mandatory properties